bmcveigh/bmcveigh.github.io/_posts/2019-11-21-how-to-use-docker.markdown

 The Docker containers should be running now.
 To verify this, open a new tab in your terminal and enter `docker ps`.
 This will show all of your running Docker containers.
 Assuming your container is running, you will see at least one container running.

+Now point your browser to http://localhost:4000 and if everything is working properly, you should see a brand new Jekyll site, which is running on the Docker container you just spun up.